Fanpeng-L/FullStack-Learning-Notes/front-end/tailwind.md

 ### 4. Flexbox can be inherited by its children
 when `flex` is applied to a parent element, its children automatically become flex items and inherit the flex container's behaviour, alignment, and other Flexbox properties.

+### 5. scroll margins
+to leave margins when scrolling